hardenedlinux/harbian-audit/README.md

 # sed -i "/^root/a\test    ALL=(ALL:ALL) ALL" /etc/sudoers
 ```
 3) Set basic iptables rules
 Set the corresponding firewall rules according to the applications used.
-Hardened Linux community for Debian firewall rules:
+HardenedLinux community for Debian firewall rules:
 [etc.iptables.rules.v4.sh](https://github.com/hardenedlinux/harbian-audit/blob/master/docs/examples/configurations/etc.iptables.rules.v4.sh)

 4) Use the passwd command to change the passwords of all users, and change the password to a secure and reliable password entry with the same password complexity set by the pam_cracklib module.